Engine

 Spark plugs are an essential component of a vehicle’s ignition system, providing the spark that ignites the air-fuel mixture in the combustion chambers.
 When something goes wrong with spark plugs, there can be many consequences, including poor engine performance and increased emissions.
 One common issue is when spark plugs become burnt.
 In this article, we’ll discuss what causes spark plugs to burn, the symptoms to look out for, and how to fix and prevent them from burning again.

-What are Spark Plugs and What Do They Do
+What Are Spark Plugs and What Do They Do

 Spark plugs are small devices that create a spark when electricity passes through them.
 This spark is used to ignite the air-fuel mixture inside an engine’s combustion chambers.
 Spark plugs have metal electrodes that transfer electrical energy from the ignition coil into the combustion chamber, which ignites the fuel to generate power for your engine.
 A typical vehicle requires four or five working spark plugs per cylinder bank, depending on its engine design.

-What Does it Mean When Spark Plugs are Burnt
+What Does It Mean When Spark Plugs Are Burnt

 Causes of Burnt Spark Plugs